Bigger teeth, scarier thrills revive a dormant 'Jurassic World'

 Made for $150 million by Comcast Corp-owned Universal Pictures, "Jurassic World" is projected to earn $121 million in its opening weekend, making it one of the year's biggest debuts, according to BoxOffice.com.

-To play raptor trainer Owen, actor Chris Pratt said he embraced the "swagger" of the hero of one of Spielberg's most recognizable films: rogue archeologist Indiana Jones.
+To play raptor trainer Owen, actor Chris Pratt said he embraced the "swagger" of the hero of one of Spielberg's most recognisable films: rogue archeologist Indiana Jones.

 "You don't have to necessarily remake 'Indiana Jones' to play that character," he said.
 "He's an adventurer, he's got a contentious relationship with the woman who's his polar opposite.
 This whole movie is very much an homage to Steven Spielberg's work."